Endzel/drf-nestedqueryfields/docs/faq.rst

 Now request like ``GET /things/?exclude=key2|key3`` instead of the default ``GET /things/?fields!=key2,key3``.

-*New in v1.1.0*: The Django settings module may also be used, for example:
+The Django settings module may also be used, for example:

 .. code-block:: python